gurdiga/gurdiga.com/_posts/2021-08-22-a-couple-tips-to-ease-into-meditation-breathing.md

 ---
 layout: post
-title: A couple of tips to ease into meditation/breathing
+title: A couple of tips to ease into meditation breathing
 date: 2021-08-22 11:14 +0300
 ---

-My meditation/breathing exercises have been on and off in the last few years, and I have lately stumbled upon a couple of things that made it easier for me.
+My meditation breathing exercises have been on and off in the last few years, and I have lately stumbled upon a couple of things that made it easier for me.

 ## 1. Use some background sound